nest/nestml/doc/pynestml_toolchain/back.rst

 class, a component which implements a simple *identity mapping*, i.e., all elements are converted to themselves.
-This class is used during the generation of a model’s documentation where all variables, types, as well as references, are generated in plain NestML syntax.
+This class is used during the generation of a model’s documentation where all variables, types, as well as references, are generated in plain NESTML syntax.

-Together with the above-presented set of assisting classes, the functionality as implemented in the *ExpressionPrettyPrinter* class enables PyNestML to print complex expressions and other declarations without utilizing templates with cascaded branching and sub-templates for the generation of atomic parts, e.g., function calls.
+Together with the above-presented set of assisting classes, the functionality as implemented in the *ExpressionPrettyPrinter* class enables PyNESTML to print complex expressions and other declarations without utilizing templates with cascaded branching and sub-templates for the generation of atomic parts, e.g., function calls.
 The result is an easy to maintain set of components, where complexity is distributed